 Our English curriculum is planned to develop the basic skills of reading and writing, the enjoyment of books and effective communication in speech and writing.
 Literacy is a great importance at this school and we provide the children with as many opportunities such as theatre trips and visits as possible.
 All our teaching embraces the National Framework for Literacy.

-The school has an extensive range of ICT resources including a purpose built ICT room for KS1.
+The school has an extensive range of ICT resources .

-Each class has at least one weekly teaching session and a further range of computers / tablets within the classrooms extend the use of ICT across the curriculum.
+Each class has at least one weekly teaching session and a further range of computers / notebooks within the classrooms extend the use of ICT across the curriculum.